Feature Removal Is a Unifying Principle for Model Explanation Methods: Explaining Different Model Behaviors

 \item (Prediction loss) LossSHAP and CXPlain take into account the true label $y$ for an input $x$ and calculate the prediction loss using a loss function $\ell$:

-By incorporating label information, these methods quantify whether certain features make the prediction more or less correct.
-The minus sign is necessary to give the set function a higher value when more informative features are included.
+By incorporating the label, these methods quantify whether certain features make the prediction more or less correct.
+Note that the minus sign is necessary to give the set function a higher value when more informative features are included.

-\item (Prediction mean loss) L2X and INVASE consider the expected loss for a given input $x$ according to the label's conditional distribution $p(Y | X = x)$:
+\item (Prediction mean loss) INVASE considers the expected loss for a given input $x$ according to the label's conditional distribution $p(Y \mid X = x)$:

-By averaging the loss across the label's distribution, these methods highlight features that correctly predict what \textit{could} have occurred, on average.
+By averaging the loss across the label's distribution, INVASE highlights features that correctly predict what \textit{could} have occurred, on average.